basnijholt/nijho.lt/content/post/truenas-to-nixos/index.md

 - What host ID ZFS expects
 - Which disk is the current boot pool

-But the job was not to blindly preserve everything.
+Preserving everything blindly would have been wrong.
-The job was to convert the useful parts into code and make the dangerous parts explicit.
+The useful parts became code, and the dangerous parts became explicit.

 ## The NixOS scaffold